mystor/git-revise/docs/man.rst

 .. option:: -i, --interactive

-   Rather than applying staged changes to <target>, edit a to-do list of actions to perform on commits after <target>.
+   Rather than applying staged changes to <target>, edit a todo list of actions to perform on commits after <target>.
 See :ref:`interactive-mode`.

+.. option:: --autosquash

+   Rather than directly applying staged changes to <target>, automatically perform fixup or squash actions marked with ``fixup!`` or ``squash!`` between <target> and the current ``HEAD``.
+For more information on what these actions do, see :ref:`interactive-mode`.

+   These commits are usually created with ``git commit --fixup=<commit>`` or ``git commit --squash=<commit>``, and identify the target with the first line of its commit message.

+   This option can be combined with :option:`--interactive` to modify the generated todos before they're executed.

 .. option:: -c, --cut